Which ethics committee should I apply to?

-- Research involving participants identified because of their status as relatives or carers of past or present users of these services;
+- potential research participants identified because of their status as relatives or carers of past or present users of these services.

-- Research involving patients (or information about patients) who are cared for in private and voluntary sector nursing homes (in England, Wales and Northern Ireland) and/or residents (or information about residents) of residential care homes (in Northern Ireland only);
+- patients (or information about patients) who are cared for in private and voluntary sector nursing homes (in England, Wales and Northern Ireland) and/or residents (or information about residents) of residential care homes (in Northern Ireland only).

-- Clinical investigations of (not simply using) medical devices that are not CE-marked (i.e. not compliant with European Directives) or CE-marked medical devices that have been modified or are being used for a new purpose;
+- medical devices that are not CE-marked (i.e. not compliant with European Directives) or CE-marked medical devices that have been modified or are being used for a new purpose;

-- Research involving protected information from the Human Fertilisation and Embryology Authority register;
+- protected information from the Human Fertilisation and Embryology Authority Register.

-- Research involving any individual over the age of 16 who lacks (or loses) the → mental capacity to give informed consent to take part (or to keep taking part) in the research.
+- people who lack (or lose) the capacity to give informed consent to take part (or to keep taking part) in the research.

 Further details and information on how to apply through this route is available from the National Research Ethics Service (NRES): www.nres.nhs.uk but please also contact the Joint Research Office: http://www.ucl.ac.uk/jro who can give the appropriate advice.